apache/cordova-cli/README.md

 - Which mobile SDKs you have installed, and which version.
 Related to this: which Xcode version if you are submitting issues related to iOS
 - Any error stack traces you received

+## Known Issues and Troubleshooting

+#Windows
+When trying to add a platform on a Windows machine if you run into the following error message:
+    cordova library for "android" already exists.
+No need to download.
+Continuing.
+    Checking if platform "android" passes minimum requirements...
+    Checking Android requirements...
+    Running "android list target" (output to follow)

+    Error: The command `android` failed.
+Make sure you have the latest Android SDK installed, and the `android` command (inside the tools/ folder) added t o your path.
+Output:
+    at C:\Users\me\AppData\Roaming\npm\node_modules\cordova\src\platform.js:185:42
+    at C:\Users\me\AppData\Roaming\npm\node_modules\cordova\src\metadata\android_parser.js:50:13
+    at C:\Users\me\AppData\Roaming\npm\node_modules\cordova\node_modules\shelljs\shell.js:1707:7
+    at exithandler (child_process.js:633:7)
+    at ChildProcess.errorhandler (child_process.js:649:5)
+    at ChildProcess.EventEmitter.emit (events.js:95:17)
+    at Process.ChildProcess._handle.onexit (child_process.js:787:12)

+run the command "android list target".
+If you see:
+    'xcopy' is not recognized as an internal or external command, operable program or batch file.

+at the beginning of the command output, it means you will need to update your Windows Path variable to include xcopy.
+This location is typically under C:\Windows\System32.

 ## Contributors

 Thanks to everyone for contributing!
 For a list of people involved, please see the `package.json` file.